-The Corona pandemic has completely shut down the world and especially travelling.
-On 13 March 2020, the US government decided to ban all citizens of the Schengen area, China, Iran, Ireland and Great Britain from entering the United States.
+The Corona pandemic still dominates the world and travel remains very limited.
+For example, the US government decided back on 13 March 2020 to ban entry to the United States for all citizens of the Schengen area, China, Iran, Ireland, Great Britain and more recently Brazil.

-The entry ban, initially valid for 30 days, was recently extended indefinitely in the course of the progressive development of the Corona crisis.
+The entry ban, initially valid for 30 days, was also extended indefinitely in the course of the progressive development of the Corona crisis.

 Over 1 million Germans live and work in the USA - many of them with one of the numerous non-immigrant visas, such as the H1B visa for highly qualified employees or the L1 visa for transferred employees.